 USCIS FOIA Request Status Track – I140

-I-140 request is considered a simple request and hence falls in TRACK-1 request.
+I-140 request is considered a simple request and hence falls in the TRACK-1 request.

 USCIS FOIA Request Control Number Status

-USCIS sends an acknowledgement of FOIA application receipt by mail.
-This contains the FOIA control number (receipt number) to track your application status.
+USCIS sends an acknowledgment of the FOIA application receipt by paper mail with the FOIA control number (receipt number) to track your application status.

 It can take up to 3 weeks for the mail to arrive.
-Use FOIA request control number (NRC) to check the status here on USCIS FOIA website.
+Use the FOIA request control number (NRC) to check the status here on the USCIS FOIA website.

 Is Alien registration number mandatory?

-No, it is not mandatory.
-But, it is better to provide as much information as possible to USCIS for easy search of your record.
+But, it is better to provide as much information as possible to USCIS for an easy search of your record.

-For the primary beneficiary of I-140 application, the Alien number will be written on the I-140 approval form itself.
-Where is my A number?
+For the primary beneficiary of the I-140 application, the Alien number will be written on the I-140 approval form itself.

 Sample i797 approval looks like this for I140 applications: